philogicae/torrent-search-mcp/README.md

 -   FastAPI server interface for alternative HTTP access (e.g., for direct API calls or testing)
 -   Tools:
     -   Search for torrents on ThePirateBay, Nyaa and YggTorrent
-    -   Get details for a specific YGG torrent
+    -   Get info for a specific torrent by id
-    -   Retrieve YGG magnet links
+    -   Get magnet link for a specific torrent by id

 ## Setup